 Mr. Heinicke was selected by the Daily Journal as one of the top labor and employment attorneys in California in 2015, 2014, 2013, 2012, 2011, 2010 and 2009 (click dates to view articles).
 He has also been recognized for his legal work by Chambers USA.
 In 2011, Mr. Heinicke was recognized by the national law publication Law360 as one of the top five employment lawyers under 40 in the nation.

-Mr. Heinicke handles litigation and counseling matters for a wide variety of leading national and California clients, including 99¢ Only Stores, Bank of America/Merrill Lynch, Fortress Investments/Holiday Retirement, Guardsmark, Indeed, Morgan Stanley Smith Barney, Round Table Pizza, Smart & Final, Unisource, Wells Fargo and Yelp.
+Mr. Heinicke handles litigation and counseling matters for a wide variety of leading national and California clients, including 99¢ Only Stores, Fidelity Investments, Indeed.com, Round Table Pizza, Square, Smart & Final, TIAA-CREF, Wells Fargo, Yelp and York Risk Services.
 Mr. Heinicke has trial, arbitration and appellate experience.

-- Obtained a complete defense victory against a certified class of nearly seven thousand employees alleging failure to pay overtime following a nearly three-month arbitration hearing involving several dozen witnesses.
+- Won a complete defense victory for a major international contractor against a certified class of more than 7,000 employees alleging failure to pay overtime following a nearly three-month arbitration hearing involving several dozen witnesses.

-- Obtained a precedent setting victory before the Ninth Circuit (and a significant attorney fee award) in a California wage and hour class action despite (now reversed) DLSE administrative guidance against the client’s position.
+- Obtained a precedent-setting victory before the Ninth Circuit (and a significant attorney fee award) for a national security firm in a California wage and hour class action despite (now reversed) DLSE administrative guidance against the client’s position.

 - Defeated class certification and obtained summary judgment and an award of attorney fees in a statewide wage and hour class action alleging rest period and uniform maintenance claims.

 - Secured the dismissal of misclassification and improper deduction claims on behalf of a putative class of financial representatives.

 - Obtained summary judgment and an award of attorney fees in a case alleging race and age discrimination against an international entertainment company.